PeytTheMate/BlockchainT1D/README.md

 # T1D-Guardian

-A privacy-focused Type 1 Diabetes analytics system using AI, encryption, and blockchain for data integrity verification.
+Personal project!
+The goal was to create a privacy-focused Type 1 Diabetes analytics system using AI, encryption, and blockchain for data integrity and verification.
+I personally experience having to optimize my life as a type 1 diabetic, and this was a fun way to try to learn some cryptography methods and also help my health.

-See this Notion site for the full methodology (no normal and sane person would do this): https://everlasting-coriander-906.notion.site/T1D_Blockchain-Documentation-1f96670fd54880fca7bce71a19c6da13
+Full methodology site (no normal/sane person would do this but this project is exciting): https://everlasting-coriander-906.notion.site/T1D_Blockchain-Documentation-1f96670fd54880fca7bce71a19c6da13

+Integrity Notice:
+I used AI to help me code certain page because I didn't understand how to implement my entire methodology I wanted to use, but all ideas and verification are from me!

 ## Overview